florinmihu31/Prefix-AST/README.md

 ### Languages

-* The homework was made using NASM Assembler.
+* The homework was made using x86 Assembly.